Picture this scenario:

 Generation Z includes people born roughly between 1995 and 2010.
 It’s only been recently that people began to take an interest in this generation and its role in the world’s demographic fabric.
 In the US, at least, institutions are bracing themselves for a shift in many aspects of society, from consumer behavior to politics.

 The study also reveals that, in the US, a majority of this group come from affluent families and are likely to have a higher purchasing power compared to Millennials.
-This has something to do with the fact that 43% of Gen Zers have at least one parent who has a bachelor’s degree or higher education, whereas only 32% of Millennials had a parent with this level of education.
+This is because 44% of Gen Zers have at least one parent who has a bachelor’s degree or higher education, whereas only 33% of Millennials had a parent with this level of education.

 A McKinsey survey shows that, on top of being more educated, Gen Zers also tend to be more “realistic.”
 As a generation of self-learners, with vast amounts of information at their disposal, they have developed a more analytical and pragmatic approach to making decisions.
 They also prove to be more comfortable absorbing knowledge online than in traditional educational institutions.